VS

-The Citroen C4 (SUV) is powered by a Petrol MHEV, Petrol or Electric engine and comes with a Automatic transmission.
-In comparison, the Volvo XC60 (SUV) features a Petrol MHEV or Plugin Hybrid engine and a Automatic gearbox.
+The Citroen C4 (SUV) comes with a Petrol, Electric or Petrol MHEV engine and Automatic transmission.
+In comparison, the Volvo XC60 (SUV) features a Petrol MHEV or Plugin Hybrid engine with Automatic transmission.

-When it comes to boot capacity, the Citroen C4 offers 510 L, while the Volvo XC60 provides 483 L – depending on what matters most to you.
-If you’re looking for more power, you’ll need to decide whether the 156 HP of the Citroen C4 or the 455 HP of the Volvo XC60 suits your needs better.
+When it comes to boot capacity, the Citroen C4 offers 510 L, while the Volvo XC60 provides 483 L – depending on how much space you need.
+If you’re looking for more power, decide whether the 156 HP of the Citroen C4 or the 455 HP of the Volvo XC60 suits your needs better.

 The Citroen C4 combines contemporary style with a comfortable driving experience, making it a standout choice in the compact car segment.
 Its sleek silhouette is complemented by a range of thoughtful interior features, providing both driver and passengers with a pleasant journey.
 With modern technology seamlessly integrated into its design, the C4 offers an efficient performance that caters to urban and rural environments alike.